datamade/django-proxy-overrides/README.rst

 Mostly, you won't want to do this.
 However, I did have a situation where it would be useful, mainly for reducing the numbers of queries I was having to run.

-You can read about it at
+You can read about it at: http://schinckel.net/2015/05/13/django-proxy-model-relations/

 Usage is pretty simple: